 Convinced that sunflowers were the ideal flower for our farm wedding needs I started looking through the seed catalogs and ordered a half a dozen sunflower varieties to plant for the wedding based on color and flower shape.
 This is where I made my first mistake.

 The seeds I bought from Baker Creek Seed and William Dam Seeds didn’t have the information I needed to make wise choices.
 And my seed choices weren’t the best.
-In fact I may have made a big mistake and possibly wasted my money.
+In fact, I may have made a big mistake and possibly wasted my money.

-The heritage seed I bought from Baker Creek, while it was a quality open-pollinated seed, probably won’t ever bloom in my short season zone 3 garden.
+The heritage seed I bought from Baker Creek, while it was a quality open-pollinated seed, probably won’t ever bloom in my short season zone 3 gardens.
 I wasn’t able to find out the time from planting to bloom time on the package nor on their website, so it will be a gamble to get flowers from Italian White, Fantazja, Evening Sun, Red Sun, and Henry Wilde sunflowers, in my short season garden.

 Update: I heard back from Fred Perlee at Bakercreek Seeds.
 Here’s what he said for bloom times: